AdamAB-09/Medfable-RPG-Project/README.md

 Project Medfable
 ---------

-Contains all the scripts and assets for the RPG game I'm making
+Contains all the scripts and assets for the final year project RPG game

-* Multiple scene interaction
+* Multiple scene interactions
-* There is enemy AI, combat, movement, animations, saving/loading & a cinematic scene thus far
+* There is enemy AI, combat with multiple weapons, movement, animations, pickup system, saving/loading & a cinematic scene.